Think Like a Product Manager: How to Make Large Models Output Structured Information

 Large model tools are gradually penetrating into complex tasks such as planning, writing, and analysis.
 However, "how to use them well" is far more worthy of in-depth discussion than "whether they can be used."

-When we use large models (such as ChatGPT), a common misconception is to treat them as "intelligent Q&A machines," expecting only natural language output.
+When we use large models (such as ChatGPT), a common misconception is to treat them as "intelligent Q&A machines," only expecting them to output natural language.
 But for roles like product managers, engineers, and analysts, this kind of "free-form output" is far from sufficient.

-We prefer them to act like structured thinkers, outputting content in specified formats to facilitate generating tables, entering systems, driving front-end displays, or even serving as input for downstream models.
+We prefer them to act like structured thinkers, outputting content in specified formats, making it easy to generate tables, input into systems, drive front-end displays, or even serve as input for downstream models.
 This is the value of structured output.

-Common Misconception: Expecting "Perfect Answers" While Neglecting Structure Customization
+Common Misconception: Expecting "Perfect Answers," Overlooking Structure Customization

 When using large models to solve practical problems, we often fall into two misconceptions:

-- Expecting the model to directly provide a "perfect answer."
+1. Expecting the model to directly provide a "perfect answer"

-- Blindly copying the generic structure provided by the model.
+2. Blindly copying the generic structure given by the model

-However, in real work scenarios, whether it's a proposal, product plan, or speech, truly valuable output must have a structure that fits the scenario and content that aligns with the target audience.
+But in real work scenarios, whether it's a planning proposal, product plan, or speech draft, truly valuable output must have a structure that fits the scenario and content that aligns with the target audience.

 This is precisely where "product manager thinking" can play a key role.